 1/2 tsp ground cinnamon

 1 tbs honey

 - Heat oven 325 F degrees.

-- While rice is cooking, wash and pat dry the pumpkin, and cut off the top (don’t discard, you will be using it as a lid).
+- Wash and pat dry the pumpkin, and cut off the top (don’t discard, you will be using it as a lid).

 - Scrape out the seeds and rinse inside the pumpkin. drain excess liquid.

 - Now, if you are not sure how much rice can fit in the pumpkin, this is the time to measure it (as described above).